RimpleDabas/Flower-Recognition-AI-ML-Model/README.md

  - Our dataset was limited.
 We had approx 300 images per category.
 Having more images would have allowed for better accuracy.
  - Training models was time consuming and that limited us for conducting more trails.
  - We did not try pre processing steps such as edge detection and enhancement which could have allowed us to get better accuracy.

+## Future Work
+We plan to add more categories for our classification.
+Additionaly we want to add facts about the flower being uploaded for recognizion.